KNOWLEDGE BASE Data Protection Regulations In the UK

 What are the risks of noncompliance?

-The Information Commissioner’s Office (ICO) is tasked with compliance of the DPA.
-The ICO has a variety of enforcement mechanisms, which include: a notice of non-compliance, audits, monetary penalties of up to £500,000 for the most serious breaches, and criminal prosecution.
+The Information Commissioner’s Office (ICO) is tasked with compliance of the UK GDPR and the DPA.
+The ICO has a variety of enforcement mechanisms, which include: a notice of non-compliance, audits, monetary penalties of £17.5 million or 4% of global annual turnover (whichever is higher), and criminal prosecution.
 The ICO published a Guide on how it deals with complaints and a Data Protection Regulatory Action Policy.
 The ICO also publishes quarterly data breach trends.

 Privacy and Electronic Communications (EC Directive) Regulations